zennitka/staff-list/README.md

 5. **`own_sub`**:
    - This field specifies a Discord role ID for certain categories in `own_type` if they require an overarching role.
    - If a category has no overarching role, it’s set to `null`.
-Otherwise, it links to a Discord role ID (e.g., `"Администрация NoRules": "1093589183483887798"`).
+Otherwise, it links to a Discord role ID (e.g., `"main_role2": "role_id"`).

 6. **`channel_id`**:
    - This field defines the ID of the main channel where the bot will send its messages.